-Sometimes patients leave the hospital sooner than they ideally should, and this could either be due to their own decision or the decision of a negligent healthcare professional; it is important to distinguish between either the doctor discharging someone early or an individual leaving earlier than advised upon his or her own accord.
+Sometimes patients leave the hospital sooner than they ideally should, and this could either be due to their own decision or the medical negligence of the professionals; it is important to distinguish between either the doctor discharging someone early or an individual leaving earlier than advised upon his or her own accord.

 According to an article from Nolo.com, in the case of an early discharge of a patient by a doctor or hospital, the question becomes, “Would a similarly-skilled health care professional have discharged me given my condition and other circumstances of my treatment?” and if the answer if no, then an individual may have a potential medical malpractice case.